 Additionally (and this has nothing to do with the formula itself), for some reason I really appreciated the packaging and the satisfying way the magnetic closure pulled the cap securely onto the bottle.
 I'm usually not someone who is impressed one way or the other with packaging, but I thought this was pretty ingenious."

-As my mom mentioned, it's unrealistic to expect any product to reap miracle-like benefits for everyone.
+As my mom mentioned, it's unrealistic to expect any product to bestow miracle-like benefits for everyone.
 After all, we're all unique, and just like a certain way of eating or exercising can never be one-size-fits-all, it's just as unlikely a certain skincare regimen, or in this case, a certain face cream, will also deliver universally amazing results.
 That being said, the science, technology, and potential are still incredibly intriguing, and if anything, this product could certainly pave the way for a new approach to skincare.

-The verdict: Both iterations of the cream definitely boast impeccable quality, well-researched ingredients and formulation, and impressive results depending on your skin type and needs.
-Plus, for the sake of time, money, and beauty sleep, there's definitely something to be said for a minimized, two-product skincare routine, no?
+The verdict: Both iterations of the cream definitely boast impeccable quality, well-researched ingredients, and impressive results depending on your skin type or needs.
+For the sake of time, money, and beauty sleep, there's definitely something to be said for a minimized, two-product skincare routine, no?
 Victoria Beckham thinks so.

 Want options?
 Keep scrolling to shop other anti-aging moisturizers Team Byrdie swears by.